-A thread facelift lift is a procedure that can tighten and lift your skin.
-It’s a less invasive and much more cost effective procedure than facelift surgery and can often be performed in under 45 minutes without needing to go under a scalpel and little recovery downtime.
+A pdo thread facelift lift is a procedure that can tighten and lift your skin.
+It’s a less invasive and much more cost effective procedure than facelift surgery.
+A doctor or nurse performs it in under 45 minutes, without needing to go under a scalpel and with little recovery downtime.

 What are PDO threads?